AcademySoftwareFoundation/rez/docs/source/plugins.rst

 Plugins are currently bundled in the main rez repo, but will be split out to their own repos in the future.

-The plugins that exist are currently located at :gh-rez:`src/rezplugins`.
+The built-in plugins are located at :gh-rez:`src/rezplugins`.

 Existing plugins
 ================